shahadat15/Origin_Destination_estimation_Using_Mobile_data/README.md

 # Origin_Destination_estimation_Using_Mobile_data
-Perl langulage has been used to remove the string ID from the raw data./
+Perl langulage has been used to remove the string ID from the raw data.

+Database has been used to sort, filter and merge data.

 The OD estimation was done in two level:
   1. Tower to tower OD estimation